Georges Kern: Philanthropy

-Alongside his corporate objectives, Kern is also committed to a range of charitable causes.
-He was on the Board of Trustees of the Laureus Sport for Good Foundation, which helps young people to overcome their social problems through sport.
-Georges Kern was also a patron of the Fondation Antoine de Saint-Exupéry, Fondation Antoine de Saint-Exupéry pour la Jeunesse, which supports disadvantaged young people on their path to adulthood.
+Alongside his corporate objectives, Kern also supports a range of charitable causes.
+He was on the Board of Trustees of the Laureus Sport for Good Foundation, which supports socially disadvantaged young people through social sports programs.
+Georges Kern was also a patron of Fondation Antoine de Saint-Exupéry pour la Jeunesse, which supports underprivileged young people on their path to adulthood.
+At his initiative, IWC was certified as a carbon neutral company.
+Breitling is one of the leaders in the industry in regards to sustainability and has partnerships with Surfrider, Climate Impulse, Sugi and Qhubeka.
+In the political sector he served as a member of the party leadership of the Green Liberal Party of Switzerland, working in the Fundraising & Brand Development departments from 2020 until 2024.

-Georges Kern counts active climate protection among his corporate responsibilities.
-Upon his initiative, IWC has been certified as a carbon neutral company and Breitling has announced a partnership with Ocean Conservancy, a non-governmental organization dedicated to leading the global fight for a healthy ocean and clean beaches.